muratk3n/thirdwave/en/tweets/2019/week42.md

 The main tug-of-war in US is between containing (prohibition) and letting go.
 This is at cultural brain level which is at lower -stronger- level to analytical thinking.
+When they conflct, culture wins.

 *2019-10-14 13:10:30*